CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

   types with `componentType: UINT8` are currently supported.

 Regardless of the source of metadata, the properties are collected into a single struct by property ID.
-For example, if the metadata class looked like this:
+Consider the following metadata class:

 ```jsonc
 "schema": {